corda/corda-docs-portal/content/en/docs/corda-enterprise/4.2/deploy/env-dev.md

 For each package to be registered, the following are required:

-packageName
+* **packageName**:
 Java package name (e.g *com.my_company* ).

-keystore
+* **keystore**:
 The path of the keystore file containing the signed certificate.
 If a relative path is provided, it is assumed to be relative to the location of the configuration file.

-keystorePassword
+* **keystorePassword**:
 The password for the given keystore (not to be confused with the key password).

-keystoreAlias
+* **keystoreAlias**:
 The alias for the name associated with the certificate to be associated with the package namespace.

 Using the [Example CorDapp](https://github.com/corda/cordapp-example) as an example, we will initialise a simple network and then register and unregister a package namespace.
 Checkout the Example CorDapp and follow the instructions to build it [here](https://docs.corda.net/tutorial-cordapp.html#building-the-example-cordapp).

 {{< note >}}
 You can point to any existing bootstrapped corda network (this will have the effect of updating the associated network parameters file).

 {{< /note >}}

-* Create a new public key to use for signing the Java package namespace we wish to register:
+* Create a new public key to use for signing the Java package namespace we wish to register:>

->
 > ```shell
 > $JAVA_HOME/bin/keytool -genkeypair -keystore _teststore -storepass MyStorePassword -keyalg RSA -alias MyKeyAlias -keypass MyKeyPassword -dname "O=Alice Corp, L=Madrid, C=ES"
 > ```
+>
 > This will generate a key store file called `_teststore` in the current directory.

-* Create a `network-parameters.conf` file in the same directory, with the following information:
+* Create a `network-parameters.conf` file in the same directory, with the following information:>

->
 > ```kotlin
 > packageOwnership=[
 >     {